Skip to main content

 (A) Definitions for this rule:

-(1) "Consumer satisfaction survey" means the customer satisfaction survey under section 173.47 of the Revised Code.
+(1) "Customer satisfaction survey" (survey) means the customer satisfaction survey under section 173.47 of the Revised Code.

 (2) "Domain" means a subset of a survey question identified by the survey administrator as an area of interest to long-term care facility consumers.

-(3) "Survey administrator" means a designee of ODA responsible for implementing a consumer satisfaction survey.
+(3) "Survey administrator" means a designee of AGE responsible for implementing a customer satisfaction survey.

-(B) Survey information: The guide shall include the following information that is derived each year from an annual consumer satisfaction survey of each long-term care facility conducted by ODA or a survey administrator pursuant to section 173.47 of the Revised Code:
+(B) Survey information: The guide shall include the following information that is derived each year from an annual customer satisfaction survey of each long-term care facility conducted by AGE or a survey administrator pursuant to section 173.47 of the Revised Code:

 (1) A description of the survey and of the calculation methods used.